How to buy the best hedge trimmer

-Corded electric models are the cheapest to buy and you can get one from around £30.
+Corded electric hedge trimmers - are the cheapest to buy and you can get one from around £30.
 Most of our Best Buy hedge trimmers, however, cost more than £100, and our top-scoring hedge trimmer is around £140.

-There are a few budget cordless hedge trimmers that cost around £40, but the ones we've tested for this price haven't scored well.
-More powerful models can cost as much as £200 for a cordless hedge trimmer with a high-voltage lithium-ion battery.
+Cordless hedge trimmers - there are a few budget cordless hedge trimmers that cost around £40, but the ones we've tested for this price haven't scored well.
+More powerful models with a high-voltage lithium-ion battery can cost as much as £200.
 You also need to think about the expense of replacement batteries, which can cost as much as £100.
 Be aware that the cost of a cordless hedge trimmer is sometimes quoted for sale without the battery.
 Which? always includes the battery in the guideline price we show.

-Finally, if you need a long-reach hedge trimmer, you can pick one up from around £60 for a corded electric model or £100 for a cordless version.
+- Long-reach hedge trimmers - sell for around £60 for a corded electric model or £100 for a cordless version.
 Extending petrol hedge trimmers start at around £90, but if you're after a good, reliable brand, you may have to pay in excess of £200.
 Multi-tools, which have a hedge-trimmer head that can be swapped for a strimmer or pruner, cost from £150 to around £400.

 Best hedge trimmers: features to look for

-- Wraparound front handle This handle has an 'on' switch and runs around the length of the hedge trimmer's handle.
-Its position makes it easy to change from cutting the sides or top of a hedge.
+- Wraparound front handle with an 'on' switch that runs around the length of the handle makes it easy to change from cutting the sides or top of the hedge.